 The Big Tech companies that are the enemies of freedom because of how they stifle opposition (read: “conservative”) opinions in their attempts to silence anyone whose opinions they disagree with would have a free hand to do whatever they want.
 They could swing elections, as Twitter is now trying to do, determine what ideas are allowed into the public square, and perhaps become even more powerful than the federal government in some circumstances.

 Furthermore, because of their power and the Democrat’s refusal to punish companies that toe the party line and attack conservatives, no competitors could arise to challenge those Big Tech companies, just as we now see no real competitors to companies like Twitter, Facebook, and Google.

 That is not capitalism.
 At all.
 In any way whatsoever.
 Corporatism and capitalism are different.
 Very different.
-Corporatism is the situation I just described.
+Corporatism is the situation I just described, the situation that Americans of all stripes have seen during the Covid crisis.
 It is a situation where companies, namely large corporations with ties to the government, sink their hooks into society and use their power to solidify their market position.
 Corporatism and capitalism are different because while there is little competition in a corporatist economy, capitalist economies are quite competitive.
 With capitalism there is constant innovation: once might companies fall, as GE recently has, and smaller, much more innovative companies rise up in their place.
 That would never happen with corporatism.